Unicorn travel startup Hopper is facing a pandemic-fueled customer service nightmare – TechCrunch

 The company says it’s currently receiving over 100,000 inbound support requests per month, as consumers and airlines alike changed and canceled their flights.
 Since April, it’s seen over 980,000 inbound customer service requests.

-A number of the inquiries are from customers are asking for refunds due to COVID-related cancellations.
+A number of the inquiries are from customers asking for refunds due to COVID-related cancellations.
 Typically, airlines offer a modified flight when they make a schedule change, and many consumers will take this modification.
 Some customers, however, will want a refund so they can rebook a different flight or because they’ve chosen to cancel their travel plans entirely.
 The pandemic has exacerbated this problem, driving cancelation rates around five times higher than usual, Hopper says.

 Another point of confusion is who should handle these refunds.
 Hopper says customers can either reach out to the airline directly for a refund for help rebooking or they can ask Hopper to handle it.
 It also noted a small number of airlines don’t allow refunds, only travel credit.
 The airlines dictate these policies, which means Hopper can’t just offer to refund everyone — it would have lost too much money to survive, if it did so.